-Whether the number of subscribers in your list is 5,000 or 15,000,000, there is a lurking set of email addresses that no one wants to talk about it.
-These email addresses can be a gold mine or a sinkhole into an inferno, and believe it or not, you, as an email marketer, can control at least part of where they end up.
+Whether the number of email subscribers in your email list is 5,000 or 15,000,000, there is a lurking set of email addresses that no one wants to talk about it.
+They are Reticent Subscribers.
+These email addresses can be a gold mine or a sinkhole.
+Believe it or not, you, as an email marketer, can control at least part of where they end up.

 The reticent subscriber is different from that of an email only “inactive”/”un-engaged” person.
 There are likely more reticent subscribers than you think, but in order to find that out, email engagement is not the only place you need to start and look.